YuanyiYang/travelPal-1/README.md

 ### Parameters

--   chats: {content:string}
+-   chat: {content:string}

 -   token

 ###### sample parameters

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-{"chats":{ "content":"Hi Xiaolu, your trip seems interesting, can you talk a little bit more about your plan?" }, "token":"94ZcE8Otc1Ed_j_85rJ_mw" }
+{"chat":{ "content":"Hi Xiaolu, your trip seems interesting, can you talk a little bit more about your plan?" }, "token":"94ZcE8Otc1Ed_j_85rJ_mw" }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Sample Response